GilgJon/ECE-366-Project-4/README.md

 --- Project 4: MIPS mini SIM ---
   By: Jonathan Wacker
-This is the GitHub for the code check on Nov 20.
+\nThis is the GitHub for the code check on Nov 20.

 - Completion status -
 -> Part 1: Testing